-- A All development proposals should: - i) Protect the biodiversity value of land and buildings - ii) Minimise fragmentation of habitats - iii) Maximise opportunities for conservation, restoration, enhancement and connection of natural habitats and creation of habitats for species listed in UK and Cumbria Biodiversity Action Plans.
-Special consideration should also be given to those European habitats that lie outside the boundaries of European designated sites - B Development proposals that would cause a direct or indirect adverse effect on locally recognised sites of biodiversity and geodiversity importance, including County Wildlife Sites, Local Nature Reserves and Regionally Important Geological/Geomorphological Sites or protected species will not be permitted unless: - i) The benefits of the development clearly outweigh the impacts on the features of the site and the wider network of natural habitats, and; - ii) Prevention, mitigation and/or compensation measures are provided.
-An appropriate long-term management plan will be sought and arrangements to provide adequate funding will be made in accordance with a formal planning agreement or obligation - C Where compensatory habitat is created, it should be of equal or greater size than the area lost as a result of the development - D Development proposals where the principal objective is to conserve or enhance biodiversity or geodiversity interests will be supported in principle - E Where there is evidence to suspect the presence of protected species any planning application should be accompanied by a survey assessing their presence and, if present, the proposal must be sensitive to, and make provision for, their needs - F All development proposals must take into account any likely significant effects on the internationally important sites both within the Borough and within a 20km radius of the Borough boundary as well as those that are hydrologically linked to the development plan area - 10.5.4 A Habitats Regulations Assessment should be undertaken, not only by Planning Authorities when preparing planning documents, but also by developers when they are preparing a proposal that may negatively affect the integrity of relevant internationally important sites i.e. Natura 2000 and Ramsar sites.
-The Assessment should cover any possible negative impacts on the integrity of all the sites within a 20km radius of the proposed development site and, in addition, consider the impacts in combination with other current and emerging plans and proposals that could also affect the biodiversity site.
+- A All development proposals should: - i) Protect the biodiversity value of land and buildings; - ii) Minimise fragmentation of habitats; - Maximise opportunities for conservation, restoration, enhancement and connection of natural habitats and creation of habitats for species listed in UK and Cumbria Biodiversity Action Plans.
+Special consideration should also be given to those European habitats that lie outside the boundaries of European designated sites; - B Development proposals that would cause a direct or indirect adverse effect on locally recognised sites of biodiversity and geodiversity importance, including County Wildlife Sites, Local Nature Reserves and Regionally Important Geological/Geomorphological Sites or protected species will not be permitted unless: - The benefits of the development clearly outweigh the impacts on the features of the site and the wider network of natural habitats, and:

+- Prevention, mitigation and/or compensation measures are provided.
+An appropriate long-term management plan will be sought and arrangements to provide adequate funding will be made in accordance with a formal planning agreement or obligation. - C Where compensatory habitat is created, it should be of equal or greater size than the area lost as a result of the development. - D Development proposals where the principal objective is to conserve or enhance biodiversity or geodiversity interests will be supported in principle. - E Where there is evidence to suspect the presence of protected species any planning application should be accompanied by a survey assessing their presence and, if present, the proposal must be sensitive to, and make provision for, their needs. - All development proposals must take into account any likely significant effects on the internationally important sites both within the borough and within a 20km radius of the borough boundary as well as those that are hydrologically linked to the development plan area. - 10.5.4 A Habitats Regulations Assessment should be undertaken, not only by Planning Authorities when preparing planning documents, but also by developers when they are preparing a proposal that may negatively affect the integrity of relevant internationally important sites i.e. Natura 2000 and Ramsar sites.
+The Assessment should cover any possible negative impacts on the integrity of all the sites within a 20km radius of the proposed development site and, in addition, consider the impacts in combination with other current and emerging plans and proposals that could also affect the biodiversity site. - 10.5.5 Occasionally, development proposals may involve land or buildings which have been colonised by protected species that are not within an otherwise protected site.
+Bat roosts and barn owls in buildings are examples.
+Developers are encouraged to approach the Cumbria Ecological Records Centre to check whether these species are present on the proposed site as part of the planning application process.